-If you’re anything like the tens of thousands of 49ers of the early days of the rush, or the modern prospectors, who did hit the Pay Dirt, you’d catch the Gold Fever, too.
+First, you’d probably wonder “where can I sell gold?”.
+Then if you’re anything like the tens of thousands of 49ers of the early days of the rush or the modern prospectors who did hit the Pay Dirt, you’d catch the Gold Fever, too.

-Gold Fever has been raging for a long time and it still induces people to try their luck on finding the ultimate riches.
+Gold Fever has been raging for a long time and it still induces people to try their luck in finding the ultimate riches.

 People have been hunting and panning for gold for hundreds of years in rivers, streams, mountains, mines, and wherever else they saw signs of those little shiny gold nuggets.

-If you are one of those effected by the “Fever”, here are some of the best places you can still pan for gold in the U.S. today.
+If you are one of those affected by the “Fever”, here are some of the best places you can still pan for gold in the U.S….